 Librería: ThriftBooks-Dallas, Dallas, TX, Estados Unidos de America

 Paperback.
-Condición: Fair.
+Condición: Good.
 No Jacket.
-Readable copy.
-Pages may have considerable notes/highlighting. ~ ThriftBooks: Read More, Spend Less.
-Nº de ref. del artículo: G1554815541I5N00
+Pages can have notes/highlighting.
+Spine may show signs of wear. ~ ThriftBooks: Read More, Spend Less.
+Nº de ref. del artículo: G1554815541I3N00

 Cantidad disponible: 1 disponibles